AbdulMohamedM/PDF-Merger-using-python-in-GUI/README.md

 # PDF-Merger
 This is PDF Merger Using fully python in GUI.
 # MergePDF:
 This script will create a final PDF file with multiple PDF files given on a directory.
-It is based on ~~Python 2.x&Python 3.x~~ Python and it should work on different versions.
+It is based on Python 2.x & Python 3.x Python and it should work on different versions.

 ## Quick explanation of the code: